 - Use reclaimed wood as the basis for any wood building project from a mud kitchen for the kids to an outdoor shed or a window seat.

 - Use a log as a coffee table top.

 Above is photo of an outdoor side table made by Charlie Miller – she made it using an old paint container and a slice of log she had set aside for a mushroom growing project that didn’t go as planned!
-(Tutorial coming soon – for the table not the mushroom growing!).
+You can find the tutorial for this table here.

 Thankfully a lot of us now get electronic bank statements but somehow that doesn’t seem to cut down on the amount of junk mail, flyers and store circulars that get deposited through my letter box every day.